blog posts

 • Peek(): Declares or retrieves the top component of the stack without removing it.
 Sometimes this method is called top ().

-• Queue in Java programming language
+• Queue in the Java programming language

 Joint operations on queues include the following: